juliangruber/electron-stream/README.md

   - `show`: Show the electron window.
 Defaults to `false`.
   - `node`:  Enable node integration.
 Defaults to `false`.
+  - `basedir`: Set this if you need to require node modules in `node` mode

 ### electron#stdout
 ### electron#stderr